 - Physical demands that include long periods of standing, bending, stretching, having quick reflexes

 Interns are unpaid and work 20 hours per week for at least 8 weeks.
 Most of our interns work May through August, but we need interns as early as March and as late as October.
 Prior animal care experience is helpful but not necessary.

-To apply, please upload your resume and cover letter below.
+To apply, please fill out the application and upload your resume and cover letter below.
 You must be at least 18 years old to apply.
 We work with any higher education facility to help obtain course credit.
 The earlier you apply, the better!